 Authentication and Authorisation Infrastructure

 The Authentication and Authorisation Infrastructure task (JRA1.1) officially started on May 2015.
 In this period, the team drafted the initial roadmap and organized a full day workshop at the EGI Conference in Lisbon, in which they had the opportunity to present this roadmap to the EGI community and engage in a discussion with them in order to understand their short-term and medium-term requirements.
-In parallel, the team have established contacts with AARC, GN4, EUDAT2020 and PRACE in order to work together towards an interoperable AAI.
+In parallel, the team has established contacts with AARC, GN4, EUDAT2020 and PRACE in order to work together towards an interoperable AAI.
 Finally, the task identified, in collaboration with JRA1.4, the initial set of operations tools that will enable federated logins within this year.

 Service Registry and Marketplace

-In the first period the focus of Service Registry and Marketplace task (JRA1.2) has been in requirement gathering to define the outline for the Proof of Concept (PoC) that will be developed in a later stage.
+In the first period the focus of Service Registry and Marketplace task (JRA1.2) has been in requirement gathering in order to define the outline for the Proof of Concept (PoC) that will be developed in a later stage.

 To better understand needs and expectations of Marketplace future users the activity organized a session at the EGI conference in Lisbon May 18-23 where experts in the area presented their work.
 In addition input from key stakeholders has been gathered via a survey sent to competence centers and NGIs and several competence centers, research communities and NGIs have been interviewed.
 To gather in depth requirements for research resource sharing and management, which is considered an import element of the platform, task members visited several organizations in France, Switzerland, and Belgium.
 Finally EGI face-to-face meeting has been organised in Amsterdam in July to agree on the Marketplace concept.